Xtrendence/Cryptofolio/README.md

 First, download the latest release from the [Releases](https://github.com/Xtrendence/Cryptofolio/releases) section.
 You'll then have to set up a server on your network using a guide such as [this](https://www.ionos.co.uk/digitalguide/server/tools/xampp-tutorial-create-your-own-local-test-server/) one.
 Ideally though, you wouldn't want to host the API on the same device you use the website unless you keep the device on 24/7.
 A Raspberry Pi would be perfect in this situation.

-*If you'd rather host it online though, you can use a service such as [this](https://www.000webhost.com/free-php-hosting) one in order to get free PHP hosting.
-Your holdings and such are stored in plaintext though, so keep in mind that the hosting provider would be able to see your data.
-This option is a lot easier though, you'd essentially just have to upload the "api" and "website" with whatever interface the hosting service provides, and you'd be done.*
+*If you'd rather host it online, you can use a service such as [this](https://www.000webhost.com/free-php-hosting) one in order to get free PHP hosting.
+Your holdings and such are stored in plaintext, so keep in mind that the hosting provider would be able to see your data.
+This option is a lot easier though, you'd essentially just have to upload the "api" and "website" folders with whatever storage interface the hosting service provides, and you'd be done.*

-Once you've set up a server, extract the content of the ZIP archive you downloaded from the Releases section, and copy-paste the "api" folder to wherever your server's DocumentRoot directory is (usually C:/xampp/htdocs/), and take note of the URL pointing to the "/api/" directory.
+Once you've set up a server, extract the content of the ZIP archive you downloaded from the Releases section, and copy-paste the "api" folder to wherever your server's DocumentRoot directory is (usually C:/xampp/htdocs/), and take note of the URL pointing to the "/api/" directory (you'll need to know your server's local IP for this).
 For example, if you're hosting it on your own network, the URL would look something like:

 http://192.168.1.58:8080/api/